tman2747/MMG-Expansion-Traders/README.md

 * Copy and paste the line inside Expansion/Traders/greenmounatain.map and add that to your mpmissions\expan.chernarusplus\expansion\traders greenmounataintraders.map file (the location of the trader is kinda bad so I recommend changing the location. if use are using the default trader locations from expansion mod it will be behind the building supplys trader.)

 Feel free to contribute to this repo as new items are added.

-Yo whats up its Zeskos!

-coding and pushing to main line 14
-#### Hey zeskos!
-Just wanted to let you know this isnt the spot to say whats up